Eggnog Martini

 Yeah, I’m a huge fan.

-Plus I feel Christmas isn’t Christmas without eggnog.
+Plus, I feel Christmas isn’t Christmas without eggnog.

-In fact, I don’t think you could even find eggnog in July if you tried.
+I don’t think you could even find eggnog in July if you tried.

 Eggnog Martini Ingredients: